Visitors: Know Before You Go

 PARK REOPENING & VISITOR CENTERS

-The 27-mile Park Loop Road is expected to open April 15, subject to weather conditions.
+The 27-mile Park Loop Road opened April 15.
 This includes Cadillac Summit Road.

-The Hulls Cove Visitor Center, which was closed last summer for the pandemic, will open 8:30-4:30 p.m. starting May 7 for as many as 15 occupants at a time to use restrooms, buy entrance passes, ask questions of rangers, and shop at the bookstore.
+The Hulls Cove Visitor Center, which was closed last summer for the pandemic, is now open 8:30-4:30 p.m.
 Rangers will also staff outdoor information tents nearby.

-Jordan Pond House will open May 19.
+Jordan Pond House opened May 19.
 The same COVID-19 safety protocols apply as in any restaurant in Maine.

 Sieur de Monts Nature Center will open on weekends only May 15-28, and daily beginning May 29.
-The Thompson Island Information Center opens on May 24.
+The Thompson Island Information Center opened May 24.

-Echo Lake Beach opens April 15, and Lakewood Beach opens June 1.
+Echo Lake Beach opened April 15, and Lakewood Beach opens June 1.
 Sand Beach is open year-round.

 A Park Entrance Pass is required for all locations in Acadia National Park from May 1 to Oct.
 31. Learn more here.